-The mentoring committee purpose is act as a resource for questions concerning research, teaching or service pertinent to the duties of faculty in the Department.
+The mentoring committee's purpose is to act as a resource for questions concerning research, teaching or service pertinent to the duties of faculty in the Department.
 As a member of the tenured faculty, a mentor's first obligation is to the Department.
 During the review process, mentors sometimes provide clarifying information to the promotion and tenure committee when particular issues come up related to teaching, research, service, and extension responsibilities.

-The Department recommends an annual meeting between mentors and mentees to discuss progress and issues.
+The Department recommends at least one meeting per semester between mentors and mentees to discuss progress and issues.
 The mentee should initiate these meetings.
 Faculty mentoring should cover the following areas: